Skip to main content

 Causes for Rejection

-Plasma or serum not separated from cells; frozen whole blood received; hemolysis
+Serum not separated from cells; frozen whole blood received; hemolysis

 Footnotes

 1. Jackson SH, Bailey GW, Stevens G. Reduced plasma cholinesterase following haemodilutional cardiopulmonary bypass.
 Anaesthesia.
-1982 Mar; 37(3):319-321.
+1982 Mar;37(3):319-321.
 7091605

 LOINC® Map